pnp/sp-dev-fx-webparts/samples/react-avatar/README.md

 ## Summary

 This is a sample web part that helps user create their avatar and save as profile picture.
 User can even download their avatar as PNG file.
-This webpart can be useful in Intranet to help user create their avatar and save it as profile picture.
+This web part can be useful in Intranet to help user create their avatar and save it as profile picture.

 ##
 ![directory](/samples/react-avatar/assets/reactAvatarOutcome.gif)